Do You Really Need To Rake Up Your Grass Clippings?

 The point is, clippings of this variety will stop the air from flowing to your lawn and that can see the dreaded lawn thatch start to build up.

-Anyway, our advice would be to mow your lawn before it grows overly tall so that there aren’t as much grass clippings to worry about or, alternatively, add a bagging attachment to your mower.
-Of course, this advice is flawed because half of all people don’t care about the length of their grass when they mow it while the other half can’t be bothered to constantly empty out a mower bag.
+Anyway, our advice would be to mow your lawn before it grows overly tall so that there aren’t as much grass clippings to worry about.
+Or, alternatively, add a bagging attachment to your mower.
+Of course, this advice is flawed because half of all people don’t care about the length of their grass when they mow it.
+And the other half can’t be bothered to constantly empty out a mower bag.
 Luckily, there is a way around this.
 It’s called a mulching mower.
-The way these work is simple: they chop your grass clippings up so finely they’ll disappear into your lawn without causing any harm or problems whatsoever.
+The way these work is simple: they chop your grass clippings up so finely they’ll disappear into your lawn.
+Without causing any harm or problems whatsoever.
 That said, no matter what sort of mower you’ve got tucked in your shed, you should never mow wet grass.
 Never, ever.